yeti-platform/yeti/doc/README.md

 ### `sphinxcontrib.autohttp.flask`

-If `sphinx-build` fails looking for this module you need to install `sphinxcontrib.httpdomain`.
+If `sphinx-build` fails looking for this module you need to install `sphinxcontrib-httpdomain`.